 Therefore, without further ado, below are the most numerous pros and cons of Amazon FBA.

 - Shipping and logistics handling fluency: As said before, Amazon FBA covers the handling of shipping and logistics of your products.
-The only thing you will have to do in this context is keep the listings in check and ensure that they are stocked.
+The only thing you will have to do in this context keeps the listings in check and ensure that they are stocked.
 Therefore, the amount you pay to Amazon FBA takes a whole load off your shoulders.

 - Returns and refunds management: Amazon FBA takes full responsibility for your products and, therefore, manages all of your products’ return and refund processes.
 Hence, it eases your work even more.

-- Better CSM (Customer Service Management): Amazon is a global business and, therefore, houses the best customer service, managing teams.
+- Better CSM (Customer Service Management): Amazon is a global business and, therefore, houses the best customer service, and managing teams.
 The individuals in these teams manage the customer management side of your products for you.

 - Faster Delivery: The products you sell through FBA are automatically taped with the Amazon Prime tag.
-The delivery speed of Amazon prime is one of the fastest among the courier services worldwide.
+The delivery speed of Amazon prime is one of the fastest among courier services worldwide.